Cortrah/GraphQL-Notes/README.md

 * security (probably not real)
 * complexity
 * keeping the hot side hot and the cold side cold
-* strong typing without strong tooling (as2, soap)
+* strong typing without strong tooling is worse than no typing at all (as2, soap)

 ### Related Predecessors
 * Odata with breeze and jaydata